Column: Spokane in Bloom Tour Preview

 “I’m like the sous chef, who is second in command in the kitchen,” she said.
 “I mostly do the weeding and deadheading.”

 They have enjoyed selecting plants based on their flower colors and leaf textures.
-The front terrace is decorated with ceramic pots of clivias and hostas as well as hanging baskets of trailing begonias and fuchsias.
+The front terrace is decorated with ceramic pots of clivias and hostas.
+In addition, there are hanging baskets of trailing begonias and fuchsias.

-The rest of the landscape is dotted with rhododendrons, bleeding hearts, bluebells, weigela, azaleas, hydrangeas, roses and intersectional peonies.
+The rest of the landscape is dotted with rhododendrons, bleeding hearts, bluebells and weigela.
+Similarly, other highlights include azaleas, hydrangeas, roses and intersectional peonies.

 As visitors wind around to the back, they’ll discover an outdoor kitchen, dining and sitting area.